Understanding Educational Loan Options

 Repayment for Other Loans

-The university has contracted with Heartland ECSI to service Perkins, Nursing, Health Professions and Primary Care Loans.
+The university has contracted with Heartland ECSI to service Perkins, Nursing, Health Professions.
 If you have questions regarding any of these programs, please contact the university bursar.
 For information about repayment options for private loans, you should contact your lender.

 Research shows that successful borrowing experiences can be tied directly to prudent financial planning and management as well an academic performance that will lead to timely completion of the degree you are seeking.
 Here are a few tips to help you manage you educational debt successfully: